kunte0/Prometheus-Grafana-Monitor-Setup/README.md

 ## Setup
 - Check the config files in `/config`
 - `docker-compose up`
-- port 9191 is exposed on localhost, use nginx or similar to proxy to grafana
+- Port 9191 is exposed on localhost, use nginx or similar to proxy to grafana:
 ```
 server {
     listen 443 ssl;